 When it comes to Key Performance Indicators (KPIs) for software development, I’m a bit hesitant to wholeheartedly endorse all of them.

-For me, the most important thing a KPI should do is help me cultivate a healthy and creative environment where my developers can build software with quality and velocity we can all be proud of.
+For me, the most important thing a KPI should do is help me cultivate a healthy and creative environment where my developers can build software with quality and velocity we can all be proud of, while also aligning with our business objectives.

-KPIs are quantifiable measurements that are used to figure out how well a company or team is performing against its objectives.
+KPIs, or Key Performance Indicators, are quantifiable measurements that are used to figure out how well a company or team is performing against its objectives.
+In the context of software development, a software development KPI tracks and measures the performance of development teams, aligning their efforts with business objectives.
 They’re used across many industries, from running funeral homes all the way to professional sports.

 Google ‘KPIs in software development’, and you’ll get dozens of brilliant minds who talk about what they believe to be the most important ones.
 They’re not all wrong, but few get it right.
 In any case, I’m throwing my hat 🎩 into the ring, as I have my own opinions on the subject.
-For starters, I mostly look at 7 areas when it comes to KPIs.
+For starters, I mostly look at 7 areas when it comes to KPIs in the software development lifecycle.
 Let’s explore them here.

 Quality

-Quality is an important KPI in software development.
+Quality is an important KPI for software developers.
 We’re being vague here on purpose as quality has several parts.

-In general, quality looks at how well the code meets certain standards such as maintainability, readability, and scalability.
+In general, a software development team should look at quality in terms of how well the code meets certain standards such as maintainability, readability, and scalability.

 Functionality